-The poster contest is designed to raise awareness of the emergence and changing patterns of Lyme disease and other climate sensitive infectious diseases which can be found within our local communities.
+The poster contest is designed to raise awareness of the emergence and changing patterns of Lyme disease and other climate sensitive infectious diseases, which can be found within our local communities.
 It is also an opportunity for your students to examine how climate change has contributed to an increase in the occurrence of these diseases and identify essential information that should be shared with their friends, family and community.

-The deadline to submit entries to the contest is April 9, 2021.
+The deadline to submit entries to the contest is 9 February 2024.
 Prizes will be awarded to a National Winner, a National Runner-up, and Regional Winners.
-Winners will be notified in late April 2021.
+Winners will be notified March 2024.
+Teacher's will be notified of a winning student submission via the email provided on the entry form, and are encouraged to monitor their junk email.
 The winning posters will be featured on the Canadian Public Health Association website and used to raise awareness of climate sensitive infectious diseases in Canada.